Lis pendens: Effect

 It is important to note that the presence of a lis pendens does not prevent or necessarily invalidate a transfer of the property, although it makes such a transfer subject to the outcome of the litigation.
 Thus, the owner is not prevented from selling the land for (non-borrowed) cash, pledging it as security for a speculative loan, or giving it away, all subject to the outcome of the lawsuit.
-However, once the lis pendens is recorded, the recipient (a "purchaser" or "grantee pendente lite") would be deemed to have notice of the litigation and might lose their title to the property if the plaintiff's suit prevails.
+Once the lis pendens is recorded, however, the recipient (a "purchaser" or "grantee pendente lite") would be deemed to have notice of the litigation and might lose their title to the property if the plaintiff's suit prevails.

 While it is generally thought of in connection with real property (land, buildings, and the like), the doctrine of lis pendens also applies to personal property.
 Frequently, lis pendens statutes only apply to real property, so the common-law doctrine probably still applies to personal property.